Department of Psychology

 Common Graduate Curriculum

 The common curriculum consists of eight courses.
-Other requirements for graduate students will be set by the student's area of specialization.
+Other requirements for doctoral students will be set by the student's area of specialization.

 Proseminar

-One-quarter course in which faculty members whose primary affiliation is the Department of Psychology give a summary of their ongoing research and students write a research proposal, to be submitted for an NSF graduate fellowship if the student is eligible for this funding.
+PSYC 48000 Proseminar in Psychology is a one-quarter course in which faculty members in the Department of Psychology give a summary of their ongoing research and students write a research proposal, to be submitted for an NSF graduate fellowship if the student is eligible for this funding.
 Professional development topics are also covered.

 Statistics Requirement: Three courses passed with a grade of B or better